memfault/interrupt/_drafts/practical_zephyr_01_kconfig.md

 * The _Save minimal config_ option seems to recognize options coming from a `_defconfig` file and therefore really only exports the configuration options set within the extension.
 * The extension adds auto-completion to your `.conf` files.

-With this last tool to explore `Kconfig`, let's have a look at a couple of more options.
+With this last tool to explore _Kconfig_, let's have a look at a couple of more options.

 ## Using different configuration files

 Until now, we've only used the _application configuration file_ [prj.conf](https://github.com/lmapii/practical-zephyr/blob/main/00_basics/prj.conf) for setting _Kconfig_ symbols.
-In addition to this configuration file, the Zephyr build system automatically picks up additional _Kconfig_ _fragments_, if provided, and also allows explicitly specifying additional or alternative fragments.
+In addition to this configuration file, Zephyr's build system automatically picks up additional _Kconfig_ _fragments_, if provided, and also allows explicitly specifying additional or alternative fragments.

 We'll quickly glance through the most common practices here.